stacks-network/docs/concepts/sbtc/operations/deposit.md

 From a user's perspective, the deposit process is straightforward.
 Users initiate a BTC transaction to a specified address and then wait for the transaction to be confirmed on the Bitcoin blockchain.
 Once confirmed, they receive the equivalent amount of sBTC in their Stacks wallet.

-To enhance the user experience, the sBTC bridge web application provides an intuitive interface for users to track the status of their deposit operations.
+To enhance the user experience, a sBTC bridge web application is currently in development which will provide an intuitive interface for users to track the status of their deposit operations.
 This allows users to stay informed throughout the process, from initiation to completion.

-In summary, the sBTC deposit operation offers a secure and efficient method for users to convert their BTC to sBTC, leveraging the strengths of both the Bitcoin and Stacks blockchains while prioritizing security and user experience.